cdapio/cdap/cdap-docs/admin-manual/source/installation/security.rst

 Basic Authentication
 ....................
-The simplest way to identity a user is to authenticate against a realm file.
+The simplest way to identity a client is to authenticate against a realm file.
 To configure basic authentication add the following properties to ``cdap-site.xml``:

 ====================================================== =========================================================